 You should be cleaning your devices every so often not only so they look spick and span, but also to prevent unwanted spread of bacteria and germs from infecting you.

-Cleaning your Apple devices 101
+Cleaning your Mac and Apple devices 101

 Although the guidelines for the right and wrong way to clean a device are mostly common sense, I see people wrongly cleaning their devices all the time and it makes me cringe.
 Here are some of the tips you should be following: